 There are several further small pieces – such as the hard top and the radar tree and engine access floor.
 Gradually they are all bonded together and the boat then takes shape.

 The hull shell remains on the cradle throughout the build process.
 Each piece is released separately from its mould and add to the hull shell.
 Over the course of about 6-9 months, the whole boat begins to take shape.
+The various sections are joined together with special filler, bonding and hand laid fibreglass – in the end you can’t see the joins and it becomes one seamless boat.

 We have taken the optional extra of a bulbous bow – which most owners now take.
 A bulbous bow is a “bulb” which protrudes from the bow of the boat, under the water line.
 It’s purpose is to change the way the boat cuts through the water to reduce drag.
 This improves fuel efficiency and speed and is supposed to improve stability of the boat.